How to Prepare Your Roses for Winter

 Well, one thing that I learned from past winters is that I have been too careless as far as it comes to my roses.
 There had never been the need to protect them from freezing.
 Where I live in The Netherlands, we hardly ever get temps as low as -18C.
 But I've learned my lesson.
 The remaining roses will be protected before the real frost comes.

 I leave my garden to rest in the winter.
 I don't remove any of the fallen leaves, because they protect the plants that go underground in wintertime.
-My work starts in spring, when everything comes to life again.
+My work starts in the spring, when everything comes to life again.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.